 Manual Payroll Processing:

 With manual payroll, every payday is an adventure in guesswork!
-Well, if you love math challenges, manual payroll can be a good idea.
 However, the system comes with a few advantages and some flaws.

 Pros:

 Manual payroll processing also comes with a handful of benefits.
-Although, these aren’t lucrative for businesses with growth in mind.
+However, these aren’t lucrative for businesses with growth in mind.
 Still, these include:

 - Control: Provides hands-on control over every aspect of payroll, which some prefer.